zak-blake/dealfinder/README.md

 # README

 ## Small Changes
-- highlight events that are today on the owner show page?
+* highlight events that are today on the owner show page?
-- fix map asset errors
+* fix map asset errors
-- bookmark icon is default :(
+* bookmark icon is default :(

 ## To Do
+* add one time events to views appropriately
-- allow one time events
+--* cleanup up the date view of one time events
-- allow upload of pictures for events and users (many for each)
+* allow upload of pictures for events and users (many for each)
+* create third user contexts for normal people
-- devise token auth for app
+..* devise token auth for app
-- api controller (gem for json? jbuilder?)

-#specs
+* custom event location
+* scopes for event types

+## Specs
-- user and event model tests
+* user model tests
-- user pages spec
+* user pages spec

 ## Integration
-- facebook
+* facebook
-- yelp
+* yelp
-- google maps
+* google maps
-- instagram
+* instagram
-- twitter?
+* twitter?

 ## Backlog
-- make the alerts stop bouncing so hard
+* make the alerts stop bouncing so hard
-- mobile sidenav
+* mobile sidenav
-- edit profile with bootstrap modal?
+* edit profile with bootstrap modal?
-- gps coordinates
+* gps coordinates